Jenny99-Alca/midterm_project/README.md

 The following script is supposed to do as follows:

-The script is supposed to reads a JSON file whose name is passed as the first positional argument.
+The script is supposed to read a JSON file whose name is passed as the first positional argument.
-This JSON file contains customers, their information and food orders.
+This JSON file contains customers, their information, and food orders.

 The script will also create 2 JSON files: